 This is where Red Points comes in to protect brands from similar domain attacks.

 Red Points Domain Management helps you to recognize and detect lookalike domains that are exploiting your brand.
 The heart of your online presence is your domain name.
 Any successful firm might face considerable hazards without adequate domain protection, including:

 In three phases, Red Points helps businesses manage and protect their domain portfolio:

 You may achieve good effects for your organization and restore customer confidence and brand integrity by proactively finding and eliminating illegal lookalike domains.

-It is possible for look-alike domains to permanently damage an otherwise healthy organization.
-In order to guard against domain abuse, security teams need to be both proactive and comprehensive in their efforts.
+It is possible for lookalike domains to permanently damage an otherwise healthy organization.
+To guard against domain abuse, security teams need to be both proactive and comprehensive in their efforts.